Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 `2.1.30`
 - Auto Remove for POI.
 If you select a duration, POI will be removed from the server on the next server restart after the selected duration from the placement of the POI
-- New option for waypoints to prevent carryable treasures to be taken through a waypoint.
+- New option for waypoints to prevent carriable treasures to be taken through a waypoint.

 ## Changes
 `2.1.15`